mozilla/anodejsholidayseason/localization_part_2.md

 ## Providing PO Files to localizers

 So our code is marked up with `gettext` calls.
 Now what?
 Get thee a String wrangler.
-This can be you, an L10n person, or a build system guru.
+This person or persons can be you, a localization expert, or a build system guru.

-This may sound complicated, but the good news is that only the String wrangler has to worry about this peice.
-This can be an automated process, or the work of an individual.

 The following tasks are done in this phase

 * First time extraction of strings from the software
 * Extracting new, changed, or detecting deleted strings in later releases
-* Preparing the PO files for hand off to localizers
+* Preparing the PO files for each localizer team
 * Resolving conflicts and marking strings which have changed or been deleted

+This may sound complicated, but the good news is that only the String wrangler has to worry about this problems that crop up.
+These steps are automated.

 Developers won't need these tools on their machines and the runtime Node.js system can be blissfully ignorant of them, but `msginit`, `xgettext`, `msgfmt` and other GNU Gettext tools are a powerful way to manage catalogs of strings.